Hossa (Finland)

-Hossa is a village in Finland, located in the province of Oulu and part of the Suomussalmi municipality.
+Hossa is a village in Suomussalmi, Kainuu, Finland.
 The village is a popular outdoor tourist destination and is known for the oldest rock paintings in Northern Finland, dating back to 1500-2500 BC (Värikallio).
-The name "Hossa" originates from the old Sami word Huossa meaning "a place far away".
+In 2017, the 100th anniversary of Finland's declaration of independence, the Hossa National Park was established in the Hossa wilds.
+The name "Hossa" comes from the Sámi word hoašša, meaning Equisetum hyemale.
+North of Hossa is the lake Huosiusjärvi, the name of which comes from the Kainuu dialect word for the same plant, huosie.